ADA Self-Evaluation and Transition Plan

 Other ADA Resources

 For persons with hearing disabilities, please use the Washington State Relay Service by dialing 7-1-1, or 1-800-833-6384.

-Upon acceptance of the ADA Transition Plan by the City Council later in 2020, the City will provide progress updates to demonstrate where barriers to accessibility have been removed from the public right-of-way in accordance with the ADA Transition Plan.
+The City intends to provide annual progress updates to demonstrate where barriers to accessibility have been removed in accordance with the ADA Transition Plan.